zextras/tech-doc/source/suite/mobile.rst

 It is also possible to further limit access by limiting the accounts that can synchronise with the server on a specific device.

-   **Note**

-   On module startup, if the Device Control List is empty all mobile devices previously recognized by the Zimbra server will be imported as **Allowed**.
+.. note:: On module startup, if the Device Control List is empty all mobile devices previously recognized by the Zimbra server will be imported as **Allowed**.

-.. _authorization_engine:
+.. _mobile_authorization_engine:

 Authorization Engine
 ^^^^^^^^^^^^^^^^^^^^